pterolycus9pn/ministries/README.md

 # ministries
-some react code to display govt ministries and their serivces
+some react code to display govt ministries and their services

 Status: Ongoing